 However, FreeBSD always comes out with integrated support for ZFS.
 Because the application is built into the FreeBSD system directly, the performance is very native and much more appealing for commercial purposes than it is on most Linux systems.

 Updating any existing software on your Linux machine means that the previous version of the software is completely removed or purged from your system.
 However, what if you want to go back to the earlier version of one of your favorite software?
 You need to find the correct version again and install or build the software one more time.

-FreeBSD is much more flexible than Linux is in this regard.
+FreeBSD is much more flexible than Linux in this regard.
 It lets users select what to update and what to leave as is.
 You can choose only the core components like src, world, and kernel to update while keeping all other parts of your system as it currently is.
 Not only this, you can even select sub-components to update.
-This gives much more flexibility, and convenience to FreeBSD users than Linux systems will ever do.
+This gives much more flexibility and convenience to FreeBSD users than Linux systems will ever do.

 15. Backward compatibility